samirahmed/bogosort/LOG.md

 calls.
 #### Game Encoding:
 Player 1 and Player 2 are each given an int (PV0 and PV1 respectively).
-We number the boxes 1-9 from left to right and have the ith bit in each int correspond to box i.
+We number the boxes 1-9 from left to right and have the ith bit in each int correspond to box i being marked by that player.

 ## 2-12-2013